 Now: Dutch Elm disease ravaged the UK’s population of English Elm between 1970 and 1990, and there are now few left, making English Elm pretty exclusive.
 The stock we now use for English country house work tends to be quite gnarled and rustic in appearance, so like English Oak it needs to be selected carefully.
 For a large English country house project we would nowadays consider European Elm, which is the same species but grown in Europe.
 Like oak, this material tends to be more consistent in its growth and straighter grained making it a good choice for doors and architectural joinery.

-So in conclusion, for clients renovating or building an English country house, it is entirely possible to use timber that is appropriate to the period or to the original building materials, although its origin of source may now be different to the original.
+So in conclusion, for clients renovating or building an English country house, it is entirely possible to use authentic home grown timber that is appropriate to the period or to the original building materials, although its origin of source may now be different to the original.

-If you are focussed on using the correct timber and materials for your country house project and are motivated to create furniture which will become an integral part of its architecture for many years to come, we’d love to hear about it!
+If you are focused on using the correct timber and materials for your country house project and are motivated to create furniture which will become an integral part of its architecture for many years to come, we’d love to hear about it!

 Every 15 years or so I become fashionable.
 My worn jeans and faded blue shirt ensemble becomes the look for that season, and for a brief moment, I’m on trend.
 The downside is that I live in Somerset, so when everyone’s realised what the trend is here, everyone in London’s wearing something else.

 As a company, Artichoke also avoids trends.
 Our kitchen designs are naturally classical.
 As designers of bespoke kitchens, libraries and principle rooms, we like the elegance that classical order, balance and harmony produces, and as fine cabinet-makers it suits us too.
 Classical design is steeped in tradition, and we enjoy making furniture in the traditional way, using hardwood that’s joined together with mortice and tenons, mason’s mitres and halving joints.
 It’s a tried and tested formula.